Lectures on Supersingular K3 Surfaces and the Crystalline Torelli Theorem: Crystalline Cohomology

 Of course, we can also consider $X$ as a complex manifold with the analytic topology.
-Then, we can define the holomorphic deRham complex, which gives rise to a holomorphic Fr\"olicher spectral sequence, see \cite[Chapter 3.5]{Griffiths Harris} or \cite[Chapitre II.8]{Voisin}.
-By the holomorphic Poincar\'e lemma, the holomorphic de\-Rham complex is a resolution (although not acyclic) of the constant sheaf $\underline{\CC}$, which is why the hypercohomology of the holomorphic deRham complex is canonically isomorphic to the differentiable deRham cohomology, see loc. cit.
-By Serre's GAGA-theorems \cite{Serre GAGA}, the algebraic and holomorphic $E_1^{p,q}$'s are canonically isomorphic, and thus, also the hypercohomologies of the holomorphic and algebraic deRham complex are canonically isomorphic.
-In particular, the differentiable, holomorphic, and algebraic deRham cohomologies are mutually and canonically isomorphic, and there is only one Fr\"olicher spectral sequence.
-We will therefore omit the subscript ${\rm alg}$ from algebraic deRham cohomology in the sequel.
+Then, we can define the holomorphic de~Rham complex, which gives rise to a holomorphic Fr\"olicher spectral sequence, see \cite[Chapter 3.5]{Griffiths Harris} or \cite[Chapitre II.8]{Voisin}.
+By the holomorphic Poincar\'e lemma, the holomorphic de\-Rham complex is a resolution (although not acyclic) of the constant sheaf $\underline{\CC}$, which is why the hypercohomology of the holomorphic de~Rham complex is canonically isomorphic to the differentiable de~Rham cohomology, see loc. cit.
+By Serre's GAGA-theorems \cite{Serre GAGA}, the algebraic and holomorphic $E_1^{p,q}$'s are canonically isomorphic, and thus, also the hypercohomologies of the holomorphic and algebraic de~Rham complex are canonically isomorphic.
+In particular, the differentiable, holomorphic, and algebraic de~Rham cohomologies are mutually and canonically isomorphic, and there is only one Fr\"olicher spectral sequence.
+We will therefore omit the subscript ${\rm alg}$ from algebraic de~Rham cohomology in the sequel.
 Apart from the already given references, we refer the interested reader to \cite{Grothendieck deRham} for more on this subject.

 For complex projective varieties, and even for compact K\"ahler manifolds, the Fr\"olicher spectral sequence degenerates at $E_1$ by the Hodge decomposition theorem, see \cite[Chapter 0.7]{Griffiths Harris} or \cite[Th\'eor\`eme 8.28]{Voisin}, as well as Exercise \ref{exercise: froelicher} below.
 Next, the Fr\"olicher spectral sequence gives rise to a filtration